survivejs/webpack-book/manuscript/building/04_tidying_up.md

 The current setup doesn't clean the *build* directory between builds.
 As a result, it will keep on accumulating files as our project changes.
 Given this can get annoying, we should clean it up in between.

-Another nice touch would be to include information about the build itself to the generated bundles.
-This could be a small comment at the top of each file including version information at least.
+Another nice touch would be to include information about the build itself to the generated bundles as a small comment at the top of each file including version information at least.

 ## Cleaning the Build Directory